42 Best Apps for Learning Mandarin Chinese in 2026

 Apps for learning Chinese

-When you use apps, you may choose your speed based on your plan and learning habits.
+When using apps, you can choose your speed based on your plan and learning habits.

 You are not obligated to attend a class on a busy or off day, so you may not learn anything useful.
 You have total control over when and how much you study.

 Most apps include quick sessions you can easily fit into your timetable.
-Then, depending on your needs, their lesson plans will allow you to start with the basics, such as greetings and idioms.
+Then, depending on your needs, their lesson plans will help you start with basics such as greetings and idioms.

-It also can keep you constructively busy in the short periods you may have between schedules.
+It can also keep you constructively busy in the short periods between schedules.

-Images, music, video, and other visual aids may contribute to your success and appeal.
+Images, music, video, and other visual aids can enhance your success and appeal.
 Yet, most mobile app companies use visualization.
 This may be a practical way to remember language or essential phrases.

-Most apps will provide you with a crossword puzzle, MCQs, and a game to speed up your vocabulary study.
+Most apps offer crossword puzzles, MCQs, and games to speed up your vocabulary study.

 Anyone with a smartphone, tablet, or computer may use it to learn Chinese.

-You do not need to enroll at a language school or find a tutor.
-The mobile apps are also far less expensive than classic language lessons conducted online or in a language school.
+You do not need to enroll in a language school or find a tutor.
+The mobile apps are also far less expensive than online or in-person language lessons.

 Do apps alone suffice for learning Chinese?